XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Related Work

+Contrastive learning \cite{jaiswal2021survey,liu2020self} recently has drawn considerable attention in many fields due to its ability to deal with massive unlabeled data \cite{gao2021simcse,chen2020simple,you2020graph}.
+As CL usually works in a self-supervised manner \cite{yu2022survey}, it is inherently a sliver bullet to the data sparsity issue \cite{yu2018adaptive} in recommender systems.
+Inspired by the success of CL in other fields, the community also has started to integrate CL into recommendation \cite{zhou2020s,wujc2021self,xia2020self,yu2021socially,yu2021self,ma2020disentangled,zhou2021contrastive}.
 To the best of our knowledge, S$^{3}$-Rec \cite{zhou2020s} is the first work that combines CL with sequential recommendation.
 It first randomly masks part of attributes and items to create sequence augmentations, and then pre-trains the Transformer \cite{vaswani2017attention} by encouraging the consistency between different augmentations.
 The similar idea is also found in a concurrent work CL4SRec \cite{xie2022contrastive}, where more augmentation approaches including item reordering and cropping are used.
 Besides, S$^{2}$-DHCN \cite{xia2020self} and ICL \cite{lin2022improving} adopt advanced augmentation strategies by re-organizing/clustering the sequential data for more effective self-supervised signals.
 Qiu \textit{et al.} proposed DuoRec \cite{qiu2022contrastive} which adopts a model-level augmentation by conducting dropout on the encoder.
-Xia \textit{et al.} \cite{xia2022device} integrated CL into a self-supervised knowledge distillation framework to transfer more knowledge from the server-side large recommendation model to resource-constrained on-device models to enhance next-item recommendation.
+Xia \textit{et al.} \cite{xia2022device,xia2023efficient} integrated CL into a self-supervised knowledge distillation framework to transfer more knowledge from the server-side large recommendation model to resource-constrained on-device models to enhance next-item recommendation.
 In the same period, CL was also introduced to different graph-based recommendation scenarios.
-S$^{2}$-MHCN \cite{yao2021self} and SMIN \cite{long2021social} integrate CL into social recommendation.
+S$^{2}$-MHCN \cite{yu2021self} and SMIN \cite{long2021social} integrate CL into social recommendation.
 HHGR \cite{zhang2021double} proposes a double-scale augmentation approach for group recommendation and develops a finer-grained contrastive objective for users and groups.
-CCDR \cite{xie2022kdd} and CrossCBR \cite{ma2022crosscbr} have explored the use of CL in cross-domain and bundle recommendation.
+CCDR \cite{xie2022kdd} has explored the use of CL in cross-domain and bundle recommendation.
 Yao \textit{et al.} \cite{yao2021self} proposed a feature dropout-based two-tower architecture for large-scale item recommendation.
 NCL \cite{lin2022improving} designs a prototypical contrastive objective to capture the correlations between a user/item and its context.
 SEPT \cite{yu2021socially} and COTREC \cite{xia2021self} further propose to mine multiple positive samples with semi-supervised learning on the perturbed graph for social/session-based recommendation.
 The most widely used model is SGL \cite{wujc2021self} which replies edge/node dropout to augment the graph data.
 Although these methods have demonstrated their effectiveness, they pay little attention to why CL can enhance recommendation.